Wilcannia: History

-The area lies in the traditional lands of the Barkindji people, who call the river "Baaka".
-The name Wilcannia is said to be derived from an indigenous term for either "gap in the bank where floodwaters escape" or "wild dog".
-Neither meaning has been linguistically verified.
+Original inhabitants

+The original inhabitants of the area are the Barkindji (or Paakantyi) people, indigenous Australians who have lived there for over 40,000 years, with some estimates extending up to 60,000 years.
+The Barkindji know the river as Barka (or Baaka), and their name translates literally as "people of the river".

+Their country stretches from Wilcannia downstream to the Avoca Homestead Complex near Wentworth, extending roughly 30 to 50 km on either side of the Darling, and is estimated to cover an area about 19000 km2.

+Following the arrival of European settlers in the area in the 1850s, the Barkindji were increasingly restricted to Christian missions, or used as cheap labour on the sheep stations that quickly became the main industry.
+However, the remoteness of the area meant that the Barkindji were able to remain physically connected to their country.

+European colonisation

 In 1835, explorer Major Thomas Mitchell was the first European to reach the region, when he traced the Darling River to what is now Menindee.

 In late January 1859, Captain Francis Cadell, in charge of the river boat Albury, entered the Darling River at its junction with the Murray and, after eight days travel, reached the Mount Murchison pastoral station, held by Hugh and Bushby Jamieson.
 Flour and other stores were delivered to the station and one hundred bales of wool were loaded for the return journey.
 Cadell's pioneering journey was the beginning of river boat transport on the Darling River (when river conditions allowed).
 The site of the future township developed as the location for the unloading and loading of river-borne cargo.
 The settlement was initially known as Mount Murchison, taking its name from the nearby pastoral run.
 As economic activity increased, the location attracted business and trades providing services and amenities to the surrounding stations.

 In June 1866, the New South Wales Department of Lands formally declared "portions of Crown Lands" to be set apart as a site for the town of Wilcannia.
 Despite the official proclamation, the older name for the settlement persisted.
 In March 1867, a correspondent from the town wrote that: "the township of Mount Murchison is fast springing into importance, owing to the splendid country surrounding it, and which is fast being taken up for pastoral pursuits.
 We have public houses, stores, butchers' shops, boarding houses, a cordial manufactory in full operation, and a colonial ale brewery in course of erection".